Seminar

 – Courses, methodological workshops and research follow-up

 – Production of a visual work and writing of a progress report.
 Creation of a corpus.
 Interviews, narratives and possible scenarios.
-Matching conceptual approaches with the plastic approaches developed.
+Matching conceptual and visual approaches.

 • A - AS-MS802 Scenography and architecture: scenography, an art of placeAS